timbarsotti/LimitLogger/README.md

   LimitLogger log = new LimitLogger('My Log');
   //do something
   intialLog.stop();

+  //if you have Auto Commit set to false - you will need to call commit all explicitly intialLog.commitAll();
 ```
 # TODO Improvement List
 1) Add permission set for objects / fields